Acceptable Use Policy

 Fort Wayne Community Schools offers its staff and students access to the Internet.
 The Internet is an electronic network globally connecting computers and individuals.
 The Internet is a tool for learning.
 This technology will help schools by allowing students and staff to:

-- communicate and collaborate with other individuals and groups around the world,
+- collaborate with other individuals and groups around the world;

 Staff and families should be aware that some material accessible via the Internet contains items that are illegal, defamatory, inaccurate, or potentially offensive.
 In addition, it is possible to purchase certain goods and services via the Internet which could result in unwanted financial obligations for a student’s parent or guardian.